 On-farm infestation of notorious storage pests such as larger grain borer (Prostephanustruncatus), lesser grain borer (Rhyzoperthadominica), maize weevil (Sitophiluszeamais), granary weevil (S. granarius) as well as mycotoxins accumulation, are a threat in grain storage.
 Indiscriminate use of common grain protectants such as Actellic (Pirimiphos methyl), bioresmethrin (pyrethroid) phostoxin and Gastox (Aluminium phosphate) is widespread among small-holder farmers (Sugri, et al 2010).
 Most farmers acquire agro-chemicals from non-accredited input dealers without any training on appropriate use.
 There is the need to integrate production and postharvest practices to achieve quality food for consumers.
 Integration of good agronomic operations, pest management and appropriate storage techniques to minimize pest damage is therefore very essential.
-This project seeks to improve agricultural productivity and farm family livelihoods by deploying improved storage and handling practices to reduce postharvest losses of smallholder farmers in the Upper East Region of Ghana (Osei-Agyemanet al 2014).
+This project seeks to improve agricultural productivity and farm family livelihoods by deploying improved storage and handling practices to reduce postharvest losses of smallholder farmers in the Upper East Region of Ghana (Osei-Agyeman et al 2014).

-As part of activities of a project titled 'containing productivity increases of maize in Northern Ghana through large-scale storage methods', a baseline study was initiated to generate relevant information to describe the prevailing socioeconomic conditions in the project communities.
+As part of activities of the project titled 'containing productivity increases of maize in Northern Ghana through large-scale storage methods', a baseline study was initiated to generate relevant information to describe the prevailing socioeconomic conditions in the project communities.
 The results of the baseline study are expected to guide the implementation of the project and to serve as a data base (reference point/measuring scale) against which progress can be measured.
 The study will also measure the levels of key project indicators to inform the setting of targets.
 This will also help in the design of the indicator performance tracking table (IPTT).
 Moreover, it will provide the basis for future impact studies.
-More specifically the baseline study will; Assess crop (maize) production system in the project Communities, identify maize postharvest challenges and the causal factors, inventor the existing maize storage methods and rank them in order of importance, assess the level of awareness of using biological control methods in maize storage, assess the willingness to adopt biological control method of maize storage, and estimate the rates of adoption of existing maize storage methods and determine the factors affecting adoption of improved maize storage methods.
+More specifically the baseline study will; Assess crop (maize) production system in the project communities, identify maize postharvest challenges and the causal factors, provide inventory the existing storage methods.
+The study will as well assess the level of awareness of using biological control methods in maize storage, assess the willingness to adopt biological control, and estimate the rates of adoption of existing storage methods and determine the factors affecting adoption of improved storage methods.